Accelerated 4-Month Curriculum

 This option is F-1 visa compliant, which makes it a good fit for international students who want to study abroad at DMSB and complete their studies in a single semester.
 (However, it doesn’t qualify you to pursue Optical Practical Training, or OPT).
 It’s a great way to study on our Boston campus and earn credits that may be transferrable to an MBA or other eligible master’s program at Northeastern.

-A graduate certificate will be a meaningful credential in its own right, but it can also be a valuable stepping stone toward an MBA.
+A Graduate Certificate in Business Administration will be a meaningful credential in its own right, but it can also be a valuable stepping stone toward an MBA.
 If you ultimately complete your certificate and decide to pursue an MBA or other eligible master’s degree here at Northeastern, your credits earned may apply directly toward your course requirements.

 This program will challenge you to learn and help you get ready to participate in innovation within real markets.
 You will learn how to use the tools, concepts, frameworks, and techniques that are necessary for building global business opportunities.Wuttikrai Malili, Accelerated 4-Month Curriculum

 Select 12 credits from the following list of eligible courses.

 Offers the first of a two-course sequence that focuses on the acquisition, measurement, and management of firm resources.
 Business managers make strategic decisions about the acquisition and use of a variety of firm resources.
 Helps enable students to understand and utilize critical information in corporate financial reports to improve business decision making.
 Offers students the opportunity to learn contemporary methods of financial reporting and analysis used by internal decision makers and external capital providers.
 Required course for co-op MBA/part-time MBA.